 - Mr. Black Resort

 Finding Haad Rin Nai is just as easy as finding Haad Rin Nok.
-Drive along the main road until you reach the corner 7-Eleven, then turn right.
-Once you pass Le Palais, any right turn off the main road will lead you to the sea.
-You can park your bike near one of the resorts and walk down to the beach.
+You need to drive along the main road to the corner 7-Eleven marked on the map below, then turn right.
+But basically, from the moment you pass Le Palais, any right turn from the main road will lead you to the sea, you’ll just have to leave your bike in the resort car park and walk to the beach.